lanl/singularity-eos/doc/sphinx/src/models.rst

   use :math:`\left\langle Z\right\rangle` to denote mean ionizaiton state.

-Also by convention, the specific internal energy carried by electrons :math:`\varepsilon_e` is specific with respect to the *ion* mass.
+Also, since the electron mass is negligible compared to the ion mass, the specific internal energy carried by electrons :math:`\varepsilon_e` is specific with respect to the *ion* mass.
 In
 particular: